dbcli/pgcli/docs/pages/full_screen_apps.rst

 The :class:`~prompt_toolkit.application.Application` instance is where all the components for a prompt_toolkit application come together.

-.. note:: Actually, not "all" the components, but everything that is not
+.. note:: Actually, not *all* the components; just everything that is not
-    dependent on I/O, so all components except for the eventloop and the input/output objects.
+    dependent on I/O (i.e. all components except for the eventloop and the input/output objects).

     This way, it's possible to create an :class:`~prompt_toolkit.application.Application` instance and later decide